-The Superintendent or designee, in consultation with the School Safety and Security Coordinator, shall appoint [1] the district's Student Assistance Program team to serve as the threat assessment team.
+The Superintendent or designee, in consultation with the School Safety and Security Coordinator, shall appoint individuals to a threat assessment team at each school building in the district.

-The Superintendent or designee shall designate a member of the team as team leader for the threat assessment team.[1]
+district's Student Assistance Program team to serve as the threat assessment team.
+[1]

-The threat assessment team shall include the School Safety and Security Coordinator and individuals with expertise in school health; counseling, school psychology or social work; special education and school administration.[1]
+The Superintendent or designee shall designate a member of the team as team leader for the threat assessment team.
+[1]

-- members of the Student Assistance Program team.[4] - law enforcement agency representatives. - suicide prevention coordinators and/or members of the crisis response/crisis intervention team.[7]
+The threat assessment team shall include the School Safety and Security Coordinator and individuals with expertise in school health; counseling, school psychology or social work; special education and school administration; law enforcement agency representatives; and may include members of the Student Assistance Program team; we enforcement agency representatives; suicide prevention coordinators and/or members of the crisis response/crisis intervention team.[1][3][4]